ShengLin1001/VASP_uniaxi_biaxi_stretch/README.md

 conda env create -f environment.yml
 ```

-if you have any problem, please contact me for free, 12324025@zju.edu.cn
+if you have any problem, please contact me for free
+12324025@zju.edu.cn